Published in “Tapestry of Tales and Poetry” by the Writers of Brant. 2025

 will send me

-to my grave,
+to the grave,

 when will

-this uneasy soul
+this distraught soul

 be saved?